 Managers can generate configurable reports regarding utilization, operating costs, depreciation, salvage value and other data points that help estimate a vehicle’s optimal replacement window.
-Entering the vehicle replacement conversation with clear data can help you make the best financial decisions for your fleet.
+For example, fleet managers in the trucking and logistics industry could leverage reports from truck management software to go into a conversation about vehicle replacement with clear data and make the best financial decisions for their fleet.

 As we mentioned earlier, maintenance is one of your largest variable costs.
 Developing strategies to decrease your maintenance expenses is one of the best ways to improve your bottom line.

 Taking a proactive approach to maintenance by following your OEM’s recommended maintenance plan ensures you’re keeping your vehicles in good operating condition.
 Creating service reminders in software notifies you of upcoming service tasks, helping you keep up with routine maintenance tasks.

 Proactively managing maintenance tasks, both routine and unplanned, helps avoid costly downtime and extend your vehicle’s lifespan.
 By taking care of problems quickly, you can avoid issues compounding and resulting in hefty repair costs and strengthen a fleet compliance plan to improve vehicle safety for your operators.

 Do you outsource your maintenance?
 Jump to the section below to see how you can improve cost transparency with third party shops!